svanderbleek/twpgtwp/README.md

 From Folklore to Fact: Comparing Implementations of Stacks and Continuations The Manticore runtime model
-ABSTRACTION, VISUALISATION AND GRAPHICAL PROOF
+ABSTRACTION, VISUALISATION AND GRAPHICAL PROOF Defunctionalized Interpreters for Call-by-Need Evaluation Deriving a lazy abstract machine.
+A portable mechanism for thread persistence and migration.
+Mirrors: Design principles for meta-level facilities of object-oriented programing languages Dynamic typing for distributed programming in polymorphic languages On inter-deriving small-step and big-step semantics: A case study for storeless call-by-need evaluation refocusing in reducation semantics
+Refunctionalization at work
+A systematic derivation of the STG machine verified in Coq Correct and optimal implementations of recursion in a simple programming language The revised report on the syntactic theories of sequential control and state On graph rewriting, reduction and evaluation
+A study of syntactic and semantic artifacts and its application to lambda definability, strong normalization, and weak normalization in the presence of state
+A functional correspondence between call-by-need evaluators and lazy abstract machines A syntactic correspondence between context-sensitive calculi and abstract machines Three syntactic theories for combinatory graph reduction The dynamic Geometry of Interaction machine: a token-guided graph rewriter Efficient implementation of evaluation strategies via token-guided graph rewriting Cactus environment machine
+TIM: A simple, lazy abstract machine to execute supercombinators.
+Abstract machines for programming language implementation
+TRAM: An abstract machine for order-sorted conditional term rewriting systems Operational Semantics with Hierarchical Abstract Syntax Graphs The Machinery of Interaction
+The weak lambda calculus as a reasonable machine Computation by interaction for spacebounded functional programming Game Semantics & Abstract Machines
+Local and asynchronous beta-reduction
+Reversible, irreversible and optimal lambda-machines Parsimonious Types and Nonuniform Computation
+On the Relation of Interaction Semantics to Continuations and Defunctionalization Functional Abstract Machine
+The Problem of Space Invariance for Sequential Machines.
+The design of Hume: a high-level language for the real-time embedded systems domain
+Juniper: A Functional Reactive Programming Language for the Arduino Distributed REScala: An Update Algorithm for Distributed Reactive Programming Interactive Programs in Dependent Type Theory

 ## Binary Analysis